PrathameshDeshpande/Mask_Detector_Covid_19/README.md

 The second file is a model based on Inception-V3 CNN trained on imagnet dataset With the help of Transfer Learning I achieved an accuracy of 97% Since imagnet dataset doesn't contain human picture.
-Transfer Learning wasn't so efficient
+Transfer Learning wasn't so efficient Its a very well trained model which will show error even  if someone dont put the mask properly